-Mirena And Menopause: Using an IUD to control heavy bleeding in perimenopause
+Mirena And Menopause: An IUD to control heavy bleeding in perimenopause

 If you’re considering using birth control to (a) avoid pregnancy and/or (b) manage perimenopause and menopause symptoms, which birth control method would you use?

 How about the one most OB/GYNs choose for themselves?

 Pretty overwhelmingly, women’s health care providers choose the IUD as their preferred family planning method.
 It’s also a popular choice for docs prescribing solutions for managing heavy bleeding and irregular periods in perimenopause.

 We thought it was worth taking a closer look at the tiny little T that can do so much.

 What is an IUD?

 An IUD or intrauterine device is a small, T-shaped piece of flexible plastic that is threaded up through the vagina and into the uterus (hence “intrauterine”).
 Once placed, they can remain for years, effectively preventing pregnancy without impacting future fertility.
 IUDs for perimenopause and menopause symptoms have also become popular, and often effective, treatments.